 Wondering what happened during this year’s popular sales weekend?
 FACT-Finder transformed Black Friday 2019 quantitative research into valuable e-commerce insights.

 A lot happened during the Black Friday shopping frenzy, but what does it all mean?
-To answer this, FACT-Finder analysed more than 100 million customer requests from over 1,600 online shops to provide the most comprehensive and accurate insights for European retail and e-commerce.
+To answer this, FACT-Finder analyzed customer requests from over 1,800 online shops to provide the most comprehensive and accurate insights for European retail and e-commerce.
 A “request” is a single call to a FACT-Finder server.
-These can be search queries, suggestions, a tracking request or a personalised recommendation.
+These can be search queries, suggestions, a tracking request or a personalized recommendation.
 The insights indicate unexpected shifts in shoppers’ habits: Black Friday online activity peaked on you’ll never guess…Thursday and Cyber Monday was a day like any other.
 Using Adobe Analytics1, which measures online transactions from 80 of the top 100 online retailers in the U.S, we examine how E.U. and U.S. shoppers differ, and how Singles’ Day has the power to make November the most shopper-coveted month of the year.
 Plus, consumers help answer the never-ending debate of desktop versus smartphones.
 Let’s get started.

 Thankful for Thursday